-International Officials are educated and granted levels in the following categories: Technical Officer, Scorer or Judge.
+International Officials are educated and granted levels in the following categories:

+Technical Officer, Competition Manager / Scorer or Judge, Judge and Seminar Instructor.

-Technical Officers can act at events as Technical Delegate, Competition Manager Dock Marshall, Safety Officers, Registration etc. Judges can act at event as Judge and Dock Marshall.
+Technical Officers Competition Managers can act at events as: Technical Delegate, Competition Manager, (Chief) Scorer_and-Dock Marshall, Safety Officers, Registration etc.

+Judges can act at event as: Judge and Dock Marshall.
 Scorers can act at event as Scorer, Dock Marshall and registration officer.

-Judges and Scorers have to pass theoretical and practical exams to acquire 1-4 Star.
+Judges and Scorers have to pass theoretical and practical exams to acquire 1-4 Stars.

+To act as a Chief Judge at an international event, one has to pass both CM and judging exam.
 Chief Judge at international event must pass both Technical Officer and judging exams.